Showing posts with label Spirituality. Show all posts

 Nazareno 2017: Devotion to the Feast of the Black Nazarene

-"Upon my reflection, it's no wonder Filipino devotees would flock on the feast of the Black Nazarene.
-The image of the passion of Christ is a symbol of our suffering and unending challenges.
-The pain the desire to touch the rope brings symbolizes our sacrifice and hope that " everything will be alright after the chaos or suffering."
+"Upon reflection, it's no wonder Filipino devotees would flock to the feast of the Black Nazarene.
+The image of Christ's passion symbolizes our suffering and unending challenges.
+The pain and desire to touch the rope symbolize our sacrifice and hope that " everything will be alright after the chaos or suffering."

-This year, the traslacion took 22 hours, almost a day of sacrifice, to venerate and be able to hold the rope that is attached to the carriage of the Holy image.
+This year, the traslacion, a religious procession that involves the transfer of the Black Nazarene from one place to another, took 22 hours, almost a day of sacrifice, to venerate and be able to hold the rope that attached to the carriage of the Holy image.
 This tradition has been consistent every year, though many devotees defy any terror threat and a little discomfort as an act of sacrifice.

 Back in 2013, I witnessed a massive gathering of the faithful.
 The Feast of The Black Nazarene 2013.
 That was my first time attending the live religious event of the Black Nazarene.
 I didn't witness the traslacion, but I solemnly prayed my intentions inside the Minor Basilica, known as the Quiapo church.
 That was a memorable experience, and since then, I have devoted myself to celebrating it on its feast day, wherever I may be.

-Last year, Celebrating The Feast of The Black Nazarene 2016 was fulfilled.
-That was my second time attending the live event, as I missed two consecutive years.
-Near the Quiapo church, it was a peaceful gathering where devotees prayed for intentions and blessings.
-Beyond the experience is the religious awakening and being one with the millions of Filipinos who hope to achieve a meaningful and fulfilled life.
+Last year, Celebrating The Feast of The Black Nazarene 2016 was a fulfilling experience.
+It was my second time attending the live event, and it was a peaceful gathering near the Quiapo church.
+Beyond the experience was a profound religious awakening, as I felt one with the millions of Filipinos who hope to achieve a meaningful and fulfilled life.

-This year 2017, I have yet to attend the live event.
-However, I continue to follow and keep updated on the celebration.
+I have yet to attend the live event this year, 2017.
+However, I will continue to follow up and update you on the celebration.
 Upon reflection, it's no wonder Filipino devotees would flock to the feast of the Black Nazarene.
-The image of the passion of Christ is a symbol of our suffering and unending challenges.
+The image of the passion of Christ symbolizes our suffering and unending challenges.

-The pains brought by the desire to touch the rope symbolize our sacrifice and hope that 'everything will be alright after the chaos or suffering.
-Thus, we believe in miracles.
-Something that God can give in mysterious ways and when we're defeated.
+The pains brought by the desire to touch the rope symbolize our sacrifice and the hope that everything will be alright after the chaos or suffering.
+This belief in miracles, which God can give in mysterious ways when we're defeated, is a powerful testament to the enduring strength of faith and hope, inspiring us to persevere in the face of adversity.

-When people suffer and become sorrowful, comes an open hand and a grateful heart to receive God's intervention when we rely on his power.
-What God can do to us is limitless, and we Filipinos believe that no matter how hard life seems, we can still make it if we surrender everything to God's loving mercy.
+When people suffer and become sorrowful, an open hand and a grateful heart receive God's intervention when we rely on his power.
+What God can do to us is limitless, and we Filipinos believe that no matter how hard life seems, we can still make it if we surrender everything to God's loving mercy, providing us with reassurance and comfort in our times of need.

 ©️ 2017 Del Cusay